BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/FAQ.md

 <details>
     <summary>YOUR TUTORIALS ARE GOOD!
 MIND IF I TRANSLATE IT TO OTHER LANGUAGE?</summary>

-Yes, you can translate it to whatever language you want, whether it is `Gujarati`, `Hindi`, `Japanese`, `Portuguese`, or even `MC enchanting table language`, feel free to do so.
-The only thing you gotta do is credit me and not claim yourself as original author, other than that, you are good.
+<p style="margin-left: 35px">Yes, you can translate it to whatever language you want, whether it is `Gujarati`, `Hindi`, `Japanese`, `Portuguese`, or even `MC enchanting table language`, feel free to do so.
+The only thing you gotta do is credit me and not claim yourself as original author, other than that, you are good.</p>

 </details>